 As part of this trial, a member of the student services team attended events and met with colleagues across campus to ensure that departments were aware of this new way to improve students’ financial education.

 - UWE Digital Induction

 I first heard of Blackbullion at the freshers fair in UWE.
 It has helped me to identify what I should and should not buy so I don’t waste money.
 It has also helped me to understand what I would need to do if I needed financial help.

 The new Blackbullion invite system facilitates sign-up and ongoing communication with students from enrolment through to the summer before term starts.
 These are vital ‘touch points’ for student engagement.

 The University’s marketing team played a key part in the success by ensuring Blackbullion was featured in articles and website pop-ups on the University’s website.

-UWE quickly recognised that students are very much driven by incentives and actively participated in the playbook campaigns including UniBattle, The NSMW19 Twitter Competition and the Halloween Campaign.
-In addition, University staff reached out to local businesses who then provided exciting prizes to reward students.
+UWE quickly recognised that students are very much driven by incentives and actively participated in the Playbook campaigns including UniBattle, the NSMW19 Twitter Competition and the Halloween Campaign.
+In addition, University staff reached out to local businesses who provided exciting prizes to reward students.
 These prizes included gym membership, bike hire vouchers, Nando’s gift cards and local cookery school lessons.

 increase in students engaging with financial education

 The increased digital engagement has led UWE to see greater attendance at events and on-site campaigns.
-And impact has not just been for students, with one of the team members receiving the UWE Staff Excellence Award as recognition for the hard work done.
+And the impact has not just been for students – one of the team members also received the UWE Staff Excellence Award as recognition for the hard work done.

 UWE students have fed back to me that Blackbullion is a great resource which is informative, engaging and easy use to use.
 I promote Blackbullion to prospective students and parents who attend Open events.
 I also recommend it to students in appointments who want to or need to learn more about managing money